-You could use one color for all the words or if you want to group them into categories using different colored markers it could help with overall comprehension.
+You could use one color for all the words.
+However, if you want to group them into categories using different colored markers, it could help with overall comprehension.

-After you have put all of the vocabulary on the board, model an example for the class for what the goal of the game is.
-Say a word, then whack the corresponding written word that matches it on the board with the balloon (or whichever object you chose to use for whacking).
+After putting all of the vocabulary on the board, model an example for the class.
+Demonstrate the goal of the game.
+Say a word, then whack the corresponding written word that matches it on the board with the balloon.
 Do a few more word strikes so they get the idea of what to do.

 Next, divide the class into teams.
 Call up one student from each team and give them their balloon whackers.

-Shout out a word from the board and the first student who hits the word earns a point for their team.
+Shout out a word from the board.
+The first student who hits the word earns a point for their team.
 Call out a few more words and have them compete against each other by striking the words that they hear.

-As a suggestion, if you think that some students are getting too aggressive or dominating the board too much, you may want to divide the board into two sections and give them more individual space.
+As a suggestion, if you think that some students are getting too aggressive or dominating the board too much, you can divide the board into two sections.
+This will give them more individual space.

 When they have finished competing, declare a winner, then call up two more students to perform the same task.
 Repeat the game in this sequence until everyone has gotten a chance to play.

-After everyone has a had a chance to whack some words, add up the points and reward the best team with a prize.
+After everyone has a had a chance to whack some words, add up the points.
+Reward the best team with a prize.

-To finish up the activity, practice reviewing some of the pronunciation of the more difficult words on the board.
+To finish up the activity, practice reviewing some of the pronunciation of the more difficult words.
 Have everyone listen and repeat the words as you point to it (or whack it) on the board.